DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 But permissions should not change often so we do not think users should have the ability to customise how they receive notifications about this.

-And it doesn’t feel right being part of the notifications area which is only about applications.
+And it does not feel right being part of the notifications area which is only about applications.

 ## Changing ‘Online notification’ to ‘Notifications area’